Freed Roots

 on the Other Side of Freedom

-Freed Roots makes Freedman's Bureau and Freedman's Bank records searchable by name — for the first time, anywhere.
-Over 10,000 person records extracted from primary source documents.
-Names that no other platform has indexed.
+Freed Roots makes Freedman's Bureau and Freedman's Bank records searchable by name — structured for genealogical discovery and protected by design.
+Over 10,000 person records carefully extracted from primary source documents, many never searchable by name before now.

 Free to join.
 Early access + a 30-day free trial when we launch.

-10,000+ person records · Freedman's Bureau & Bank documents · 9 states and growing · Names not indexed on Ancestry or FamilySearch
+10,000+ person records · Freedman's Bureau & Bank documents · 9 states and growing · Searchable by name, role, and relationship

 The 1870 wall stops most African American family trees cold.